drbean/curriculum/correspondence/goodwill/slides.md

 You can start,

 I am the president of the student association at NUU and I would like to invite you to a reception celebrating the 40th anniversary of the association.

+## Homework: Prof Chang replies to the invitation letter

+Now take the role of Prof Chang.

+Reply to the invitation last week by you, when you were the president of the NUU students' association, to a party celebrating the association's 40th anniversary.

+Either accept or decline/refuse/reject the invitation.

+Follow the examples of accepting or declining invitations on p 72.

+Required are:

+- To:
+- From:
+- Subject:

+lines.

+Look at the things you need to say and useful expressions on p 69.

+You can start,

+Thank you very much for the invitation to your reception celebrating the 40th anniversary of the NUU students' association.